Maypher/Vector-Interior-Design/README.md

 | payload-secret    | A random secret used for payload encryption          |
 | postgres-password | The password used for the root user of the database  |

+For github actions they are named using snake case `email_password`.

 # Running

 This site is deploy to a docker compose setup and can be run in any VPS.
 There are two ways of running this project: